-The GCSE curriculum at Loxford combines a core of compulsory subjects – English Language and English Literature, Mathematics, Science – with choices taken from 3 different areas: Modern Languages, Humanities and Creative/Practical subjects.
-Students will also take courses in RE and PE.
+The GCSE curriculum at Loxford combines a core of compulsory subjects – English Language, English Literature, Mathematics and Science – with choices taken from 3 different areas: Modern Languages, Humanities and Creative/Practical subjects.
+You will also take courses in RE and PE.

 It is important that you keep as many options open as possible, and you should bear the A Level curriculum in mind, which encourages breadth and from which you will be choosing 3 or 4 subjects.
 You should not be too quick to see yourself as a ‘scientist’ or a ‘humanities’ student, as combinations of these subjects will be encouraged right up to A Level, and universities will be looking for students with breadth as well as depth in their choice of subjects.
 In making your choices listen to your parents, teachers and friends, but remember:

 Your choice should be based on:

-- What is available.
+- What is available;

-- What you enjoy.
+- What you enjoy;

-- What you are good at and,
+- What you are good at; and,

 - What you might need for future study and careers.